 Finnvera's operations are guided by the Code of Conduct ratified by the Board of Directors.
 The Code of Conduct brings together both the ethical principles and legal rules.
-The Code of Conduct includes both the general and the financing principles followed by Finnvera in its operations, the points of departure concerning the confidentiality of our operations, and the principles applied to the work community.
+The Code of Conduct includes the general operating policy outlines and the financing principles followed by Finnvera, the points of departure concerning the confidentiality of our operations, and the principles applied to the work community.

-The Code of Conduct is supplemented by Finnvera's ethical guidelines that consist of the principles of good conduct, guidelines for ensuring impartiality in decisionmaking and in the preparation of matters, guidelines on non-disclosure and exchange of information, and guidelines on insider information.
+The Code of Conduct is supplemented by Finnvera's ethical guidelines that consist of the principles of good conduct, guidelines for ensuring impartiality in decision-making and in the preparation of matters, guidelines on non-disclosure and exchange of information, and guidelines on insider information.
 The Code of Conduct and the ethical guidelines apply to both Finnvera's employees and the members of the governing bodies.